-- Why do Samantha and her mother leave the group? - Why does the thunder sound louder where they are? - Where does Samantha suggest they wait until it stops raining? - What does Samantha learn about her dad? - What do Samantha and her father have in common? - How do Samantha and her mother find Jen? - Why does Samantha put Dad on her "Things I Have Found" list?
+- Why do Samantha and her mother leave the group? - Why does the thunder sound louder where they are? - Where does Samantha suggest they wait until it stops raining? - What does Samantha learn about her dad? - What do Samantha and her father have in common? - How do Samantha and her mother find Jen? - What does Samantha mean when she says she "found Dad"?